clearpix.gif (43 bytes)

 6.5 Player usage applies during the entire regular season.
 Therefore, if a player is released or traded, the statistics accumulated by his old team(s) carry over to his new team.
 If a player has exceeded the maximum number of plate appearances or innings pitched defined by the rules above, he may not be activated by any team (until the playoffs.)

-6.6 If a player's total PA's or innings exceeds 115-percent of his major league PA's or innings, or if an eligible player (defined in Rule 6.2(a)) exceeds 130-percent of his lefty/righty splits, at any time during the regular season, the player's team will be fined a total of $500,000 against the cap.
-This amount will be deducted from the owner's salary cap at the next draft.
+6.6 If a player's total PA's or innings exceeds 110-percent of his major league PA's or innings, or if a limited-usage player (defined in Rule 6.2(a)) exceeds 125-percent of his lefty/righty splits, at any time during the regular season, the player's team will be fined a total of $500,000 against the cap.
+This amount will be deducted from the offending team's salary cap at the next draft.

 6.8 If an owner uses a suspended player at any point during the regular season after the player has been suspended, the owner's team will be fined $500,000.
 This fine will double with each additional offense.